 8.1 Selection of the approval process

+Procedures for approval of Recommendations which require formal consultation of Member States (Traditional Approval Process, TAP) are specified in Section 9 of this Resolution.
+Procedures for approval of Recommendations which do not require formal consultation of Member States (Alternative Approval Process, AAP) are specified in ITU-T Recommendation A.8.
+In accordance with the Convention, the status of Recommendations approved is the same for both methods of approval.

-"Selection" refers to the act of choosing the alternative approval process (AAP) (see Recommendation ITU-T A.8) or choosing the traditional approval process (TAP) (see Section 9) for the development and approval of new and revised Recommendations.
+"Selection" refers to the act of choosing AAP or choosing TAP for the development and approval of new and revised Recommendations.

 8.1.1 Selection at a study group meeting

 As a general approach, Recommendations in ITU-T Standardization Domain 04 (numbering/addressing) and Domain 11 (tariff/charging/accounting) are assumed to follow TAP.
 Likewise, Recommendations not in Domains 04 or 11 are assumed to follow AAP.
 However, explicit action at the study group meeting can change the selection from AAP to TAP, and vice versa, if so decided by consensus of the Member States and Sector Members present at the meeting.

-If consensus is not achieved, the same process used at a WTSA, as described in 1.13 above, shall be used to decide the selection.
+When determining whether a new or revised draft of Recommendation has policy or regulatory implications, particularly relate to tariff and accounting issues, study groups should refer to WTSA Resolution 40 (Rev. Dubai, 2012).If consensus is not achieved, the same process used at a WTSA, as described in 1.13 above, shall be used to decide the selection.

 8.1.2 Selection at WTSA